skalade/Riallto/ryzenai_update.md

 py quicktest.py
 ```

-Some of the text might look garbled in powershell, however you should be able to spot a the lines:
+Some of the text might look garbled in powershell, however you should be able to spot the lines:

 ```
 [Vitis AI EP] No. of Operators :   CPU     2    IPU   398  99.50%